adamkurth/reborn_dev/doc/source/simulations.rst

 The above model seems to work well when using a single GPU device, but note that it has not been designed to make use of multiple GPU devices (this might be easy to do, but we've not had a need thus far).

-Aside from taking care of some low-level management of how the GPU device is used, the :class:`ClCore <bornagain.simulate.clcore.ClCore>` class is primarily meant to provide only the most basic building blocks for simulations, in the form of simple functions.  :class:`ClCore <bornagain.simulate.clcore.ClCore>` it is not meant to manage data arrays; it is the lowest-level class in the simulate package, and the basic idea is that you should make a specialized subclass for any specialized memory management.
-(At the moment, there are some methods within :class:`ClCore <bornagain.simulate.clcore.ClCore>` that manage data arrays, but they will be depreciated and moved to subclasses soon.)
+Aside from managing how the GPU device is used, the :class:`ClCore <bornagain.simulate.clcore.ClCore>` class is meant to provide only the basic building blocks for simulations, in the form of simple functions.  :class:`ClCore <bornagain.simulate.clcore.ClCore>` it is not meant to manage data arrays; you should make a specialized subclass for any specialized memory management.
+(At the moment, there are some methods within :class:`ClCore <bornagain.simulate.clcore.ClCore>` that manage data arrays, but they will be depreciated and moved to subclasses.)

-Most of the method available through the :class:`ClCore <bornagain.simulate.clcore.ClCore>` class are dedicated to computing the sum
+Most of the methods in the :class:`ClCore <bornagain.simulate.clcore.ClCore>` class are dedicated to computing the sum

     :math:`F(\vec{q}) = \sum_n f_n(q)e^{i\vec{q}\cdot\vec{r}_n}`

-There are a couple of variations on how you can do this basic computation.
-The most flexible way to compute the sum is to provide the array of :math:`\vec{q}` vectors as an input to the function, in which case you obviously get to choose how those vectors are defined.
+Assuming that you have an array of atomic positions :math:`\vec{r}`, there are a couple of variations on how you can do this basic computation.
+The most flexible way to compute the sum is to explicitly provide an array of :math:`\vec{q}` vectors as an input to the function, in which case you get to choose how those vectors are defined.
 There are two other options that might help improve speed: one variant computes the :math:`\vec{q}` vectors corresponding to a PAD on the GPU rather than getting them from global memory, and another variant computes the :math:`\vec{q}` vectors on a regular 3D